davemollen/dm-GrainDelay/README.md

 ## dm-GrainDelay

 A granular delay effect written in Rust.
-The effect can be compiled to a [lv2](./lv2) or [vst](./vst) plugin.
+The effect is available for [Mod devices](https://moddevices.com/) and you can compile it to a VST plugin.
 This plugin has been written primarily to run on [Mod devices](https://moddevices.com/).
-And because I mainly use this for guitar it's just mono for now.
+It's a mono to stereo plugin.

 ## Table of contents: